Ring for Jeeves: Style

 Jeeves's learning and intelligence are sometimes exaggerated for comic effect in the stories, for instance when he recites unnecessary quotations.
 This is most apparent in Ring for Jeeves, where Bertie is not present to supply comedic narration.
 Jeeves's verbosity and tendency to quote provide more of the story's humour than in other Jeeves novels.

 Throughout the stories, Jeeves is sometimes compared to Sherlock Holmes and behaves like him, as when Jeeves remarks to Bill, "The problem is undoubtedly one that presents certain points of interest, m'lord" (chapter 13).

 In the story, Captain Biggar resists proposing to Mrs. Spottsworth because of his idea of a Far Eastern Code, which is based on clichéd and outdated Kipling imagery.
 He ultimately realizes his Code is inadequate after talking with Mrs. Spottsworth near the end of the novel.

 The names of Wodehouse's characters and locations often serve as a source of humour.
 In Ring for Jeeves, the name of Captain Biggar leads to a series of jokes, such as "Which is bigger, Captain Biggar or Mrs. Biggar?–Mrs. Biggar, because she became bigger."
 Captain Biggar is also given a humorously aristocratic full name, Cuthbert Gervase Brabazon Biggar.

 In chapter 11 of the novel, Jeeves offers to remain with Bill even if Bill cannot pay his salary, implying that he would make the same offer to Bertie if Bertie's finances were threatened.
 As stated by writer Kristin Thompson, "In an indirect way, Jeeves's offer, along with Bertie's refusal to allow himself to be taught how to get along without Jeeves, adds up to a reaffirmation of their marriagelike relationship comparable to that of the end of Thank You, Jeeves."

+Wodehouse references the horse race with Ballymore losing by a nose to Moke the Second in Cocktail Time.